CLP Connector¶

 : The metadata column that represents the upper bound of values in a split for the data column.

-The code block shows an example metadata filter config file:
+The code block shows an example filter config file:

 {